jamiller619/ptf/docs/SDD.md

 - The current UI might need to be scaled back somewhat, referring to the way nodes are displayed on the screen and their ability to be moved around.
-  - Almost the entire UI will needs to built with SVG
 - The possibility of making this a PWA is pretty high considering the only thing we'll need to add is the manifest.json file.

-### UI Components

-- FactoryNode
-- FactoryNodeEditor
-- FactoryNodeCreator
-- FactoryNodeChild or FactoryNodeChildren
-- RootNode
-- Animate (via anime.js)
-- Confirm or Confirmation
-- Loader ?
-- Form
-- Input
-- Button

 #### Inspiration: